|

 Budapest Festival Orchestra under Ivan Fischer, and Chopin's 1st Piano Concerto

-with the Menton Festival Orchestra led by Jean Bernard Pommier.
-In November 2007, he joins a star-studded lineup in Beijing for the 2008 Beijing
+convocation in Paris.
+In November 2007, he joined a star-studded lineup in Beijing for the 2008 Beijing

 Olympic cultural celebrations, performing Rachmaninoff's 3rd Piano Concerto